-B. Duke Street at West Taylor Run
+C. Duke Street at West Taylor Run

 In Fall 2023, staff engaged with local leadership, participated in community hosted meetings, and held a public meeting to discuss the proposed changes at the Duke Street and West Taylor Run intersection.
 This outreach effort is the last step in collecting community input to finalize the recommended location of the right-turn lane onto West Taylor Run Parkway and the service road direction/amenities.
-In addition to the comments received to this point, this feedback will be used to finalize the recommendation for the Duke Street and West Taylor Run project, which is tentatively scheduled for consideration in early 2024 at the Traffic and Parking Board meeting.
+In addition to the comments received to this point, this feedback will be used to finalize the recommendation for the Duke Street and West Taylor Run project, which will be shared with the community and considered by the Traffic and Parking Board at a public hearing in early 2024.
 Once the concept design has been approved, the project team will move forward with final design and will continue to work with the adjacent communities on future traffic calming measures.
 To learn more about the project, visit the project website.
-The community can provide input on the design options via the feedback form, which was open through January 15.
+The community can provide input on the design options via the feedback form, which will be live through January 15.

-C. Duke Street Transitway
+D. Duke Street Transitway